albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `CORE-FEAT-014`
     -   **Title:** Checkpoint: Initial Implementation of Branch Prediction Framework.
     -   **Status:** `In-Progress`
     -   **Description:** This commit serves as a checkpoint for the initial, experimental implementation of the DCTD (Decentralized Celestial Time-series Dynamics) Branch Prediction framework.
-This includes adding new dependencies (Computing Library, ZMQ), database schema changes for LSH hashing, and core logic in the AdelaideAlbertCortex to predict future user intent based on temporal vector analysis.
+This includes adding new dependencies (Computing Library, ZMQ), database schema changes for LSH hashing, and core logic in the engine to predict future user intent based on temporal vector analysis.
 This is a foundational step before a larger planned refactor and enhancement of the branch prediction capabilities.

 -   **ID:** `CORE-FEAT-012`
     -   **Title:** Add processing chains and text-splitting tools to dependencies.